 How does the donation process work?

-It is very important that you call first to discuss your potential donation.
-Once your donation is received, you will get a temporary gift agreement form to sign and return to the Museum.
-We will also ask your wishes regarding any items we cannot use for the collection; options include allowing us to sell, trade, or otherwise dispose of the items in a way that benefits the Museum, or returning them to you (at your expense).
-Once your donation has been accepted, you will receive a formal deed of gift agreement to sign and return to the Museum.
+It is very important that you contact the museum first to discuss your potential donation.
+Once your donation is received, you will receive a temporary donation receipt to sign and return to the Museum.
+This will ask your wishes regarding any items not accepted into the collection; options include allowing the Museum to sell, trade or otherwise dispose of the items in a way to benefit the Museum, or returning them to you (at your expense).
+All possible donations are brought before the Collections Committee to determine if the item(s) should be accepted into the collection.

 Is my donation tax-deductible?